Mr-YapengZhao/Mr-YapengZhao.github.io/_pages/about.md

 (1) Check out <a href="https://mp.weixin.qq.com/s/iZAZn3NxvLZKTBuukFsbsQ"><font color=Blue>Our Solution</font></a> to the **First 6G AI Competition** held by the Guangdong OPPO Mobile Communications Corp., Ltd, which won the **Second Prize** and ranked **2/727 teams**.

 Channel modeling is an important area of 6G pre-research.
-To cope with the increasingly complex wireless communication environment and make full use of data-driven/data-model-driven artificial intelligence algorithms for complex channel modeling, we propose a generative adversarial network (GAN) for channel modeling and constructing an extensive wireless channel dataset of high-quality samples using a small number of real channel samples.
+To cope with the increasingly complex wireless communication environment and make full use of data-driven/knowledge-and-data driven algorithms for complex channel modeling, we propose a generative adversarial network (GAN) for channel modeling and constructing an extensive wireless channel dataset of high-quality samples using a small number of real channel samples.
 The proposed GAN is based on the multi-head self-attention mechanism and convolution operations.
 We decouple the channel generation problem into two parts: valid (meaningful) delayed **path position generation** and valid (meaningful) delayed **path generation**.
 Therefore, the generator contains two sub-networks.
 The path generation sub-network mainly exploits Transformer layers as the backbone, while the backbone of the path position generation sub-network is with a two-layer multi-layer perceptron structure.
 The discriminator exploits multiple convolutional downsampling modules to distinguish between generated samples and real samples.

 <img src='images/AICompetition_ChannelModeling.png' width = "1200" alt="" align=center />